nagaraj-real/localaipilot-api/README.md

   ollama pull nomic-embed-text
   ```

-Use docker compose volume (_ragdir_) to bind the folder containing documents for Q&A.
+Use Docker Compose Volume (_ragdir_) to bind the folder containing documents for Q&A.
-The embeddings are stored in volume (_ragstorage_)
+The embeddings are stored in volume (_ragstorage_).

 #### 3. Using a different Ollama model